greenroxana/Slugger/README.md

 This creates an instance of a `Slugger` with the default configuration, which splits the input on whitespace, removes special characters, and converts the output to lowercase.

+## Word Splitters
+By default, a Slugger will split the supplied input into words based on whitespace, although a number of alternative word splitters are provided (and [the interface][word-splitter] is publicly exposed for extensibility).

+To replace the default splitter, use the `withWordSplitter(WordSplitter ws)` method as follows:

+    Slugger slugger = Slugger.create().withWordSplitter(WordSplitters.camelCaseWordSplitter());
+    slugger.sluggify("MyFirstBlogPost"); // my-first-blog-post

+Splitters can also be _chained_, so you can split on both whitespace and camel-case, as follows:

+    Slugger slugger = Slugger.create().withAdditionalWordSplitter(WordSplitters.camelCaseWordSplitter());
+    slugger.sluggify("The importance of toString()"); //the-importance-of-to-string

+[word-splitter]: src/main/java/com/eddarmitage/slugger/WordSplitter.java